-This document will cover the usage of Singularity, working with containers, and all of the user facing features.
-There is a separate Singularity Administration Guide which targets system administrators, so if you are a service provider, or an interested user, it is encouraged that you read that document as well.
+This document will introduce you to Singularity, and the links in the bar to the left will give you more detail on using the software.
+If you want to get a quick rundown, see our quickstart.
+If you want to understand which commands are best fit for your usecase, see our build flow page.
+There is also a separate Singularity Administration Guide that targets system administrators, so if you are a service provider, or an interested user, it is encouraged that you read that document as well.

 Welcome to Singularity!